Princywilson/MCA/IP/Exercise 3.md

 This lab exercise involves setting up a Java Web Application using Gradle.
 To make this work in VS Code, we need to organize your files into a standard Maven/Gradle directory structure so the compiler can find them.

 Below is the aligned code and the setup instructions.

 1. The Complete Aligned Code
 Project Structure
 To run this, your VS Code folder must look like this:

- * build.gradle (The configuration file)
+build.gradle (The configuration file)

- * src/main/java/tutorial/HomeController.java
+src/main/java/tutorial/HomeController.java

- * src/main/webapp/WEB-INF/tags/page.tag (This is your first block of code)
+src/main/webapp/WEB-INF/tags/page.tag (This is your first block of code)

- * src/main/webapp/WEB-INF/jsp/home.jsp
+src/main/webapp/WEB-INF/jsp/home.jsp

 File 1: build.gradle
-Create this in the root folder. plugins {
+Create this in the root folder.

+Gradle
+plugins {
     id 'war'
 }